apendua/meteor-tags/README.md

 # meteor-tags

-The package provides a few helpers for adding tags to documents in your collections and rendering a list of tags within a template.
+The package defines helpers that allow you to add tags to documents in your collections and render a list of tags within a template.
+Please note, that this package is still a work in progress and the API is very likely to change in the nearest future.

-## Instalation
+## Installation

-Assuming that you're developing your app with `meteorite` the only thing you need to do is
+Supposing that you're developing your app with `meteorite` the only thing you need to do is:
 ```
 mrt add tags
 ```

 ## Collection API

-To add tags to your collection use the `Tags.TagsMixin` routine:
+To add tags to selected collection use the `Tags.TagsMixin` routine:
 ```javascript
 MyCollection = new Meteor.Collection("myCollection");
 Tags.TagsMixin(MyCollection);